 Conceptual model of my research vision demonstrating, within the context of land use, the emphasis on large and meso-mammalian communities, the role of predators in providing carrion for scavengers, and the trophic effects on game birds as measured by their vital rates.
 Also, the anthropogenic effects and management of harvest and the conflict generated by large predators and livestock management are integrated into the research agenda.

-I am a Level II Scientist in the National Science and Technology Council of Paraguay (CONACYT), a Co-principal Investigator of the Jaguar Program within the Paraguayan NGO Guyra Paraguay, and a member of the Paraguayan Scientific Society, and adjunct faculty in the School of Natural Resources at the University of Nebraska-Lincoln.
+I am a Level II Scientist in the National Science and Technology Council of Paraguay (CONACYT), a Co-principal Investigator of the Jaguar Program within the Paraguayan NGO Guyra Paraguay, a member of the Paraguayan Scientific Society, and adjunct faculty in the School of Natural Resources at the University of Nebraska-Lincoln.

 In the broadest description my research interests concern understanding the effects of agricultural land use on wildlife by understanding the processes that determine species abundance and community composition.
 My research centers upon the rigorous estimation of wildlife population parameters and the use of structured decision making (SDM) and adaptive resources management (ARM) in investigating and managing in an integrative manner: